-10.1 A vessel in close attendance to a boat, vessel or person in difficulty is an obstruction.
+11.1 A vessel in close attendance to a boat, vessel or person in difficulty is an obstruction.

-11 The Start
+12 The Start

-- 11.1 The starting line will be between the mast displaying an orange flag on the committee vessel at the starboard end of the line and at the port end either: - a mast displaying an orange flag on a committee vessel, or - the course side of a buoy with an orange flag. - 11.2 If a buoy with an orange flag is used, the race committee may position a vessel outside the port end of the starting line.
-When that vessel is in position or manoeuvring to hold position, a boat that touches it shall take a one-turn penalty as defined in RRS 44.2. - 11.3 Boats whose warning signal has not been made shall keep clear of the starting area during the starting sequence for other races and flights.
-[NP][DP] - 11.4 A boat that starts more than 4 minutes after her starting signal will be scored 'Did Not Start' without a hearing.
-This changes RRS 35, 63.1, A4 and A5. - 11.5 If a start under RRS 30.4 (Black Flag Rule) is recalled or abandoned after the starting signal, the championship numbers of the boats that have been disqualified from the race under that rule will be displayed on the race committee signal vessel for a minimum of 3 minutes before the next warning signal.
+- 12.1 The starting line will be between the mast displaying an orange flag on the committee vessel at the starboard end of the line and at the port end either: - a mast displaying an orange flag on a committee vessel, or - the course side of a buoy with an orange flag. - 12.2 If a buoy with an orange flag is used, the race committee may position a vessel outside the port end of the starting line.
+When that vessel is in position or manoeuvring to hold position, a boat that touches it shall take a one-turn penalty as defined in RRS 44.2.

+- 12.3 Boats whose warning signal has not been made shall keep clear of the starting area during the starting sequence for other races and flights.
+[NP][DP] - 12.4 A boat that starts more than 4 minutes after her starting signal will be scored 'Did Not Start' without a hearing.
+This changes RRS 35, 63.1, A4 and A5. - 12.5 If a start under RRS 30.4 (Black Flag Rule) is recalled or abandoned after the starting signal, the championship numbers of the boats that have been disqualified from the race under that rule will be displayed on the race committee signal vessel for a minimum of 3 minutes before the next warning signal.
 A repeated sound signal will be made as the numbers are first displayed.
 (Competitors are reminded that any boat so notified must not sail in any restart or resail of that race see RRS 30.4).
 This changes rule 30.4

-12 Change of the Next Leg of the Course
+13 Change of the Next Leg of the Course

-- 12.1 To change the next leg of the course, the race committee will move the original mark, or the gate, or the finishing line, to its new position. - 12.2 The requirement to signal a change of course in accordance with RRS 33 does not apply if the race committee changes the angle of the next leg of the course by no more than plus or minus 10 degrees and/or extends or shortens its length by no more than 100 metres.
+- 13.1 For the 5.3 class: To change the next leg of the course, the race committee will move the original mark, or the gate, or the finishing line, to its new position, unless the move is of mark 1 or 2 and the change of course is signalled in accordance with RRS 33, in which case the race committee will lay a change mark in the new position and remove the original mark as soon as practicable.
+When in a subsequent change a change mark is replaced, it will be replaced by an original mark. - 13.2 For the 4.2 class: To change the next leg of the course, the race committee will move the original mark, or the gate, or the finishing line, to its new position. - 13.3 The requirement to signal a change of course in accordance with RRS 33 does not apply if the race committee changes the angle of the next leg of the course by no more than plus or minus 10 degrees and/or extends or shortens its length by no more than 100 metres.
 This changes RRS 33.

-13 The Finish
+14 The Finish